-Our operating and reportable segments are the United States ("U.S.") and International, which includes our businesses in Canada, the United Kingdom, Germany and Ireland.
-See Note 13, Segment and Geographic Information, in the notes to the consolidated financial statements, included in Part II, Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K. Net revenue of the U.S. segment represented 87% of consolidated net revenue for the year ended December 31, 2023.
+Our operating and reportable segments are the United States ("U.S.") and International, which includes our businesses in Canada, the United Kingdom, Ireland and Germany (through January 10, 2025).
+See Note 13, Segment and Geographic Information, in the notes to the consolidated financial statements, included in Part II, Item 8, Financial Statements and Supplementary Data, in this Annual Report on Form 10-K. Net revenue of the U.S. segment represented 88% of consolidated net revenue for the year ended December 31, 2024.